Why Blood Tests Cannot Reflect What is Happening at a Cellular Level

 - Re-circulated and re-used, such as iron and other minerals, fats, proteins, etc.

-- Excreted "as needed", i.e. by the kidneys in order to maintain blood glucose or pH levels (acidity/alkalinity balance), or through the bowels or kidneys when not needed by the cells such as water soluble vitamins like C or B. That is why taking vitamin B complex makes the urine yellow, and why vitamin C can cause loose stools if doses are not increased slowly enough to allow cells enough time to take it in.
+- Excreted "as needed", i.e. by the kidneys in order to maintain blood glucose or pH levels (acidity/alkalinity balance), or through the bowels and kidneys when not needed by the cells such as water soluble vitamins like C or B. That is why taking vitamin B complex makes the urine yellow, and why vitamin C can cause loose stools if doses are not increased slowly enough to allow cells enough time to take it in.

 Nutrient and/or hormone levels can be forced up so vein blood tests are according to modern medical standards, but forcing up levels in vein blood does not help and is often very harmful and damaging, since higher amounts in the veins is not the amount available for use by the cells in artery blood, nor does it reflect the amounts produced, stored, etc.